-If a weekly date night seems next to impossible to fit into an already overly packed family schedule (damn those extra-curricular evening activities), then book a mini-vacay for you and your spouse instead!
-(A week-long vacation is even better, but I am trying to be realistic here).
+If a weekly date night seems next to impossible to fit into an already overly packed family schedule (damn those extra-curricular evening activities), then book a vacation for just you and your spouse.
+A week-long vacation or more is always ideal, but when reality bites, even a mini-trip is great!

-Getting away for a day or two with your spouse is a chance to see the person you fell in love with all those years ago – not just as the person who, once again, forgot to pick up milk on the way home.
+Getting away for a day or two with your spouse is a chance to see the person you fell in love with all those years ago.
+And not just as the person who, once again, forgot to pick up milk on the way home.

 Sure you could take the kids with you, but let’s be honest, going away with your children in tow equals same stuff, different sink.

-Let’s look at some of the benefits of going away with your spouse – sans children.
+Let’s look at the benefits of going away with just your spouse.